 These calculations are based on state polls from many polling organizations.
-The data source for 2012 (as in 2008) is Pollster.com.
+The data source for 2016 (as in 2008 and 2012) is Pollster.com.
 The data are fed through MATLAB scripts (1) (2) (3) (4) to mathematically compute all of the results shown.

 The second step of the calculation is complex: it calculates the probability distribution of every possible electoral vote (EV) outcome.
 For 50 states and the District of Columbia the total number of combinations is 2^51 = 2,251,799,813,685,248 (nearly 2.3 quadrillion).
 The obvious approach, testing all these permutations one at a time, at 1,000,000 per second would take over 70 years.
 A far more efficient approach is to calculate the exact probability distribution in closed form (see FAQ; thanks to Lee of Quant Consulting).
 This reduces computing time drastically, and gives the probability of each possible number of EV (i.e. the probability of Obama 0 Romney 538, of Obama 1 Romney 537, and so on).

 Those probabilities are then tabulated to come up with a number of statistics, most prominently the 50th-percentile (median expected) outcome and a 95-percent confidence interval.
 The 95-percent confidence interval is particularly useful because, like the famous Margin of Error (MoE), it gives the range of outcomes that would occur 95 percent of the time based on the available information.
 Note that the ends of this confidence interval are very similar to the 50th-percentile outcome if support for either Obama or Romney were underestimated or overestimated by 1 percentage point.
 The confidence interval varies in size somewhat, and when large states (such as OH, WI, FL) are toss-ups the confidence band can be up to twice as large.